Steven7926/PillDispenserRaspberryPi/README.md

-# Pill Dispenser
+# Pill Dispenser Raspberry Pi
-This is the repository for the Pill Dispenser code.
+This is the repository for the Pill Dispenser code that will go onto the Raspberry Pi.